Pittwater & Barrenjoey: A natural harbour shaped by history

 Nestled between Sydney’s Northern Beaches and the bushland of Ku-ring-gai Chase National Park, Pittwater is one of the city’s most naturally protected and beautiful waterways.

-Long, calm and deeply sheltered, Pittwater feels a world away from the city despite being just an hour from the CBD.
-From quiet bays and sandstone headlands to clear water and bush-lined shores, it’s a place where time naturally slows — especially when you explore it by boat.
+Long, calm and deeply sheltered, Pittwater feels a world away from the city, despite being close enough for an easy escape.
+From quiet bays and sandstone headlands to clear water, moored yachts and bush-lined shores, it’s a place where time naturally slows — especially when you experience it from the water.

 Barrenjoey Headland and the gateway to Pittwater